roelofjan-elsinga/portfolio/resources/content/collections/articles/how-to-set-up-automatically-deploy-website-github-pages.md

 - Using your master branch as your source and production website
 - Using your master branch as your source and gh-pages as your production website

-In this post I will not be going over how to use Jekyll in combination with GitHub pages.
+In this post, I will not be going over how to use Jekyll in combination with GitHub pages.
 Jekyll is supported by GitHub, which means GitHub will do everything needed to deploy a Jekyll website for you.
 In this tutorial, we'll focus on deploying a plain HTML / CSS / JavaScript website.

 The second option is to use the master branch both as the source of your website and the production website itself.
 What this means is that all of your source files, including build scripts, package.json file, and other "source" files like SCSS are accessible through the internet.
 For example, you'd be able to see the contents of your SCSS files by going to https://yourwebsite.com/scss/_header.scss.
 This is the easiest solution for hosting your website on GitHub Pages, but it's not the cleanest option.